townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       Because they are typically allocated in class constructors and destroyed in class destructors, in other languages, this is sometimes called *Constructor Acquires, Destructor Releases*

+   range
+      The set of possible outputs for a function.

    record
       A collection of information, typically implemented as an